luhmann/photography-portfolio/README.md

 ## Install

-We use a submodule for our assets so clone with `--recursive`
+We use a private submodule for our assets so clone with `--recursive`

 ```sh
 $ git clone --recursive git@github.com:luhmann/photography-portfolio.git